15 Things a Body Image Coach Wishes You Knew

 Striking a power pose can boost your confidence

-While recent research seems to debunk the notion that a power pose (making your body more physically expansive) can enhance your life and confidence, Albers still believes it’s worth a shot—and it certainly won’t harm anything.
+While some research seems to debunk the notion that a power pose (making your body more physically expansive) can enhance your life and confidence, Dr. Albers still believes it’s worth a shot—and it certainly won’t harm anything.
 “Practice poses of confidence,” she says.
 “People read a lot from your body posture.”
 Plus, a 54-study analysis says posture affects emotions and power posing is worth researching further.
 Try standing with your feet spread apart, back straight, chest out, and hands on your hips, before leaving the house.

 It’s OK to accept compliments, even if you don’t believe they’re true

 It can be all too easy to fall into the abyss that is #bodygoals on Instagram.
 To keep it positive, unfollow any accounts that constantly make you feel bad about yourself.
-“Only follow people who are positive and inspiring,” says Albers.
+“Only follow people who are positive and inspiring,” says Dr. Albers.
 “Scrolling through your phone and seeing only positive messages can really shift your mood.”
 Unfollowing people and profiles that don’t serve you is one way to have a healthier relationship with social media.